HuBELKHU/HuBEL-Website/content/papers/_index.md

 real-world monitoring, AI and data-driven approaches and human-centric evaluation to create energy-efficient, comfortable, and healthy indoor and outdoor environments.

-### 1. Indoor Environmental Quality & Occupant-Centric Design
+### 1. Occupant behaviour & Indoor Environmental Quality

 <br>